Andrewcpu/elevenlabs-api/README.md

 ### Installation
 **Maven**

-To install `elevenlabs-api` with Maven, use:
+To add `elevenlabs-api` to your Maven project, use:
 ```xml
     <dependencies>
         ...